arsenstorm/request-directory-apis/README.md

 To see details about the Face Landmarks API, go to the [Face Landmarks README](./facelandmarks/README.md)

+## Age and Gender API

+To see details about the Age and Gender API, go to the [Age and Gender README](./ageandgender/README.md)

 <sub>Copyright © 2024 Arsen Shkrumelyak.
 All rights reserved.</sub>